Heart Palpitations in Children

 If your child's palpitations are not serious, your child's doctor may decide not to treat them.
 If your child does need or want treatment, the decision of how to treat the palpitations is based on several factors.
 The type of palpitations, the potential seriousness, the side effects of drug treatments, and your concerns will be taken into account.

-Some types of palpitations, certain types of tachycardia, may not respond well to long-term drug treatment.
+Most palpitations that require treatment use medications.
+Some arrythmias may not respond well to long-term drug treatment.
 If drug treatment fails, a treatment called ablation may be used.
-Radiofrequency ablation uses heat in the form of radiofrequency waves to destroy a tiny portion of your heart muscle.
-This usually permanently stops the palpitations.
-If drug and ablation treatment fails, devices implanted in the heart may be placed to pace the heart out of the abnormal heart rhythm.
+Radiofrequency ablation uses heat in the form of radiofrequency waves to burn off a tiny portion of your heart muscle.
+This usually permanently stops the palpitations/arrythmias.
+If drug and ablation treatment fail for the more serious arrythmias, sometimes devices are implanted in the heart may be placed to pace the heart out of the abnormal heart rhythm.

 Risks of Treatment

 Unwanted side effects from the drugs are the most common problem.
-Some of the drugs may actually make the palpitations worse.
-Other symptoms may include fatigue, cold hands and feet, skin rashes and blood-clotting abnormalities.
 Sometimes side effects prevent the use of a drug.
-Ablation treatment is not always successful and may need to be repeated.
+Ablation treatment is not always successful and may need to be repeated

 Heart Center Family Resource Guide